mehmetc/data_collector/README.md

     input.from_uri("file://hello.txt")
 ```

-Inputs can be JSON, XML or CSV
+Inputs can be JSON, XML or CSV or XML in a TAR.GZ file

  ### output
 Output is an object you can store data that needs to be written to an output stream.